-The Los Angeles County District Attorney’s Office has brought fraud charges against two people, a brother and sister.
+The Los Angeles County District Attorney’s Office has brought fraud charges against two people, a brother, and a sister.
 Enrique Vera is the owner of Ultimate Inc. and his sister, Gloria Vera, is the company’s office manager.

 Those grand thefts of labor charges are exactly what they sound like – wage fraud.

 In the US, the unemployment level is low, which is a great thing.
 That does not mean that all employers treat their workers fairly.
 When it comes to paying workers, nothing is more important than being fair.
 At JML Law, we believe that all workers should be compensated fairly and our team is ready to step in when you need a Los Angeles wage fraud attorney.